m-mang/Silver-Window/README.md

 (*Note: Functionality for resizing images within the visual editor actually exists within the code, but it's been disabled because it messes with the 'reveal' effect the images have when shrinking/expanding.
 If you want, you can turn it back on by editing the* `picture_node.tscn` *file.*)

 `Center X` locks the image's x-coordinate to the center of the screen. `Show Example Box` shows/hides the draggable image box.

+See dialogue node options for connecting picture nodes.

 ### Saving and Loading